schrockwell/bodyguard/README.md

     defmodule MyApp.Web do
       def controller do
         quote do
-          import Bodyguard, only: [guard: 4, limit: 4] end
+          import Bodyguard, only: [guard: 4, scope: 4] end
       end
       # ... same for view